andrew/ultimate-awesome/README.md

 - [AWESOME-Azure-Bicep](https://github.com/ElYusubov/AWESOME-Azure-Bicep) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Bicep - by @ElYusubov.
 - [awesome-grad-school](https://github.com/poloclub/awesome-grad-school) - 🎓 Advice and resources for thriving and surviving graduate school.
 - [awesome-structure-editors](https://github.com/yairchu/awesome-structure-editors) - A list of projectional and structural editors.
-- [Awesome-LVLM-Attack](https://github.com/liudaizong/Awesome-LVLM-Attack) - 😎 up-to-date & curated list of awesome Attacks on Large-Vision-Language-Models papers, methods & resources.
 - [ProjectSoundtracks](https://github.com/sarthology/ProjectSoundtracks) - 🎧 List of best Soundtracks to boost your Productivity and Focus.
 - [awesome-pgo](https://github.com/zamazan4ik/awesome-pgo) - Various materials about Profile Guided Optimization and other similar stuff like AutoFDO, Bolt, etc.
 - [awesome-h2o](https://github.com/h2oai/awesome-h2o) - A curated list of research, applications and projects built using the H2O Machine Learning platform.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
 - [awesome-self-supervised-learning-for-graphs](https://github.com/SXKDZ/awesome-self-supervised-learning-for-graphs) - A curated list for awesome self-supervised learning for graphs.
+- [awesome-sec-s3](https://github.com/mxm0z/awesome-sec-s3) - A collection of awesome AWS S3 tools that collects and enumerates exposed S3 buckets.
 - [awesome-book-authoring](https://github.com/TalAter/awesome-book-authoring) - :books: A collection of awesome resources for technical book authors.
-- [awesome-infrared-small-targets](https://github.com/Tianfang-Zhang/awesome-infrared-small-targets) - List of awesome infrared small targets detection methods!.
-- [awesome-sec-s3](https://github.com/mxm0z/awesome-sec-s3) - A collection of awesome AWS S3 tools that collects and enumerates exposed S3 buckets.
 - [awesome-camouflaged-object-detection](https://github.com/visionxiang/awesome-camouflaged-object-detection) - A curated list of awesome resources for camouflaged/concealed object detection (COD).
 - [awesome-graph-attack-papers](https://github.com/ChandlerBang/awesome-graph-attack-papers) - Adversarial attacks and defenses on Graph Neural Networks.
 - [awesome-cuda-and-hpc](https://github.com/coderonion/awesome-cuda-and-hpc) - 🚀🚀🚀 This repository lists some awesome public CUDA, cuda-python, cuBLAS, cuDNN, CUTLASS, TensorRT, TensorRT-LLM, Triton, TVM, MLIR, PTX and High Performance Computing (HPC) projects.